 - Options available on Thrive Market – If you are a member at Thrive Market, you will appreciate that there are some options available including Kettle & Fire, Bare Bones, Epic and Thrive Market brand.
-You can save some money by shopping with Thrive Market – you always get free shipping on orders $49+ and if you are new to Thrive Market you can sign up for a free 30 day trial and get 25% off your first order with this link.
+You can save some money by shopping with Thrive Market – if you are new to Thrive Market you can sign up for a free 30 day trial and get a free gift with your first order with this link.

 - Other shelf stable brands like Pacific Foods and Imagine available at your grocery stores – first of all, don’t get these thinking you’re getting a gut healthy bone broth like the other options listed above.
 I like to think of these options as a basic stock, fine for using in your cooking.
 Just know what you are and aren’t getting and if you are hoping to heal your gut and boost your immune system, look elsewhere.
 Also, double check the ingredients as some of them have added sugar and other ingredients.